HeyTomCat/ProgramLangs/langs/ama/spec.md

 then be interpreted by a compilation interpreter.
 ## Data Storage
 ### Registers
+This language uses 256 registers with register 0 being used as the program
+counter and being uneditable (see [SPECIFICATIONS FOR COMPILERS AND INTERPRETERS](#specifications-for-compilers-and-interpreters).
+Each of these registers contain 32 bits in the form of 32 bit unsigned integers.
 ### Memory
+This language uses a memory with 32 bit adresses.
+Each memory cell contains
+8 bits.
+### Flag
+The flag is a boolean value, which can be set by the [FLAG OPERATIONS](#flag-operations).
+### Stack
 ## Instruction set specification
+### Stack operations
+### Arithmetic
+### Register instructions
+### Flag operations
+### Branching
+### External
 ## Instruction encoding specification
 ## Corruption detection
 ## Specifications for compilers and interpreters